bitovi/academy/src/technology-consulting/6-building-rapport.md

 #### Exercise

-Mid-Project Review: Halfway through a project, you realize that certain goals are not being met.
+**Mid-project review:** Halfway through a project, you realize that certain goals are not being met.
 How would you conduct a milestone review and adjust the plan accordingly?

-### Connect Individual Efforts to Business Outcomes
+### Connect individual efforts to business outcomes

 Helping your team understand how their daily work contributes to broader business goals reinforces the importance of their contributions.

 - **Link daily tasks to strategic goals:** Show how everyday tasks contribute to the company’s success, helping team members see the bigger picture.
 For example, explain how improving a user interface can lead to better user retention and increased revenue.
 - **Measure impact:** Use metrics and KPIs to demonstrate how individual efforts lead to project and overall business achievements.
 Share these metrics with the team to highlight their contributions.

 By embracing ownership, fostering effective communication, solving problems proactively, utilizing project management tools, empowering your team, reflecting continuously, and connecting individual efforts to business outcomes, you can drive your consulting projects to success.